Station Lifts Orbit as Crew Works Biology and Spacewalk Preps

-Category: Space Hits: 3The forward portion of the space station, with the Canadarm2 robotic arm prominent in the foreground and the SpaceX Crew Dragon Endeavour at center top, is pictured as it orbited above the East China Sea.
+Category: Space Hits: 4The forward portion of the space station, with the Canadarm2 robotic arm prominent in the foreground and the SpaceX Crew Dragon Endeavour at center top, is pictured as it orbited above the East China Sea.

 The International Space Station raised its orbit today to get ready for an upcoming Russian resupply mission due to launch at the end of June.
 Meanwhile, the Expedition 65 crew continued its biology studies, spacewalk preparations and orbital lab maintenance on Thursday.